 NOTE: This article refers to the requirements for adding custom fonts* with the help of our Implementation Services Team, an option exclusively available to our Converting customers.
-If you are on the Optimizing plan and would like to upgrade to benefit from this, you can contact us here.
+If you are on the Building or Optimizing plan and would like to upgrade to benefit from this, you can contact us here.

 *If the font that you want to use is not found in the Google or Adobe libraries that we have included by default.